 (大曲 dàqū) Da means ‘big’ while ‘qu’ means starter.
 A paste of wheat, sometimes with barley and / or peas, is made into a paste, then shaped into bricks that are incubated in a warm / hot humid room for several weeks to months to acquire mold, bacteria and fungi.
 Funky!

 The bricks can be incredibly strong—pounding one with metal chair broke off not a single piece when making a Qu Brew for World Baijiu Day.
 We had to resort to a hammer.

 (二锅头 èrguōtóu) Like fenjiu, a style of light-fragrance baijiu, popular in northern China and especially in the Beijing area.
 Erguotou translates to ‘second pot head’ and means second distillation.
 Better-known brands include Red Star (红星), Niulanshan (牛栏山) and Yidanliang (一担粮), all with entry level-bottles at less than USD2.
 Erguotou is a cheap way to get drunk.

 (麸曲 fū qū) Like daqu and xiaoqu, fuqu (‘bran starter’) gets the whole saccharification and fermentation process going, though in this case usually for a particular style of baijiu: erguotou.
 Fuqu uses the fungus Aspergillus.
-I like the sound of that fungi.

-(清香 qīng xiāng) Linked with northern China, this baijiu style is sorghum-based and fermented in ceramic jars or, for industrial-level quantities, in far bigger receptacles.
+(清香 qīng xiāng) Linked with north China, this baijiu style is sorghum-based and fermented in ceramic jars or, for industrial-level quantities, in far bigger receptacles.
 Fenjiu and erguotou are famous examples of this style.
 Compared to the process for sauce-fragrance and strong-fragrance baijius, making this style is fast and easy.
 Entry-level baijius of this style are cheap.

 Baijiu infused with sugar and pretty much anything from fruit to chili peppers to Chinese medicinal ingredients to ants.
 Want to do your own?
 Check this out.